twmaunu/jekyll-now/WTL.md

 ## Acknowledgments

-This work was supported by NSF award DMS-14-18386 and a UMII MnDRIVE graduate assistantship.
-The authors would like to thank Chao Gao and Nati Srebro for helpful discussion on a preliminary version of the work.
+This work was supported by NSF awards DMS-14-18386 and DMS-18-21266, a UMII MnDRIVE graduate assistantship, and a UMN Doctoral Dissertation Fellowship.